Our Videos

 These cases are being prosecuted by Trial Attorney Armando O. Bonilla of the Criminal Division’s Public Integrity Section, headed by Section Chief William M. Welch II.
 The cases are being investigated by the State Department Office of Inspector General.

-Tags: document, foreign service,
+Tags: foreign service, document,

 Testimonials